BASIC TENETS OF ISLAM (أركان الإسلام)

-There are many benefits of fasting to human body and soul.
+There are many benefits of fasting, physical and spiritual both.
 Following Quranic verses and Ahadith emphasize the importance of Islamic fasting.

 A pre-dawn meal known as Suhur is usually taken in Ramadan.

 At the end of Ramadan Muslims celebrate Eid-ul-Fitr on 1st Shawwal.
 All Muslims are required to offer special prayers on this day in congregation to thank Allah (سبحانه و تعالى) for His Mercy.

 Similarly, Muslims celebrate Eid-ul-Azha on 10th of Dhu'l-Hijja every year.
 They offer special prayers in congregation on this day to thank Allah (سبحانه و تعالى) for his beneficence.
 They also sacrifice a domestic Halal animal, such as a sheep, goat, cow, or camel on that day and the meat is distributed among relatives, and poor in society.

 Hajj is the fifth pillar of Islam.
-It is obligatory for all Muslims, who can afford to travel, to do Hajj at least once in their lifetime.
+It is obligatory for all Muslims, who can afford and travel, to do Hajj at least once in their lifetime.

-Hajj is performed during the period from the 8th to 13th Dhu'l Hijjah, the twelfth month of the Islamic calendar.
+Hajj is performed during the period from the 8th to 13th Dhu'l Hijjah, every lunar year.

 Hajj is the annual assembly of Muslims from all parts of the world in which all barriers of language, territory, color and race disappear and the bond of faith becomes apparent.
 There are a number of benefits of Hajj to people, individually as well as collectively.